You’ll be surprised at the number of great Ocracoke restaurants.

 - (252) 928-3456

-If you love competitive sports and a pub atmosphere, Gaffer’s Sports Pub is the place to be.
+Under new ownership, Gaffer’s offers an updated menu and entertainment.
+If you love competitive sports and a pub atmosphere while still maintaining a family-friendly setting, Gaffer’s Sports Pub is the place to be.
 They have 18 flat screen TVs and play every game possible!
-Bring your laptop because they also have free WiFi.
-Gaffer’s menu includes local fresh seafood, 1/2-lb burgers, a great selection of nachos, a fantastic wings menu (50 cents from 3 to 5 p.m. daily) and lots of pub favorites, not to mention their full bar menu and a great variety of brews.
+Free WiFi is available.
+Gaffer’s menu includes local fresh seafood, 1/2-lb burgers, nachos, a fantastic wings menu (50 cents from 3 to 5 p.m. daily) and lots of pub favorites along with winter specials.
+Gaffer’s offers a full bar menu and a great variety of brews.

-They also bring a fresh, new option for nightly entertainment to the island featuring bands, DJs and theme party nights.
-They’re open all year long.
+They also bring a fresh, new option for nightly entertainment to the island featuring live bands and an updated game room and pool tables.
+Check out www.outerbanksthisweek.com for the details.
+They are open all year long.